 Tags: email, Google App, trick

-- how to include a print screen in gmail
+- how to put a print screen in a email

-- how to paste print screen into google drive
+- how to send screen print in google talk

 - How to Change and Use Timezone (Tzutil) in Windows 7

 - Enhance the Security of your Login Password in Windows 7